Nuked88/ComfyUI-N-Nodes/README.md

 This allows easily loading a set of frames that were extracted and saved previously, for example, to reload and process them again.
 By setting the FPS value, the frames can be properly interpreted as a video sequence.

-Here is an explanation of the FrameInterpolator node:

 ### FrameInterpolator